Raku/App-Rakubrew/release-stuff/README.md

     /2/win/rakubrew.exe

 - Upload that folder to the webserver and put it in the releases folder.
-Here is a snippet to create an archive that lacks any user and group information:
+Here is a snippet to create an archive that lacks any user and group information and upload that to the server:

     tar -czv --owner=0 --group=0 --numeric-owner -f rakubrew-2.tgz 2
+    scp rakubrew-2.tgz $USER@raku-infra-fsn1-03.rakulang.site:~
+    ssh $USER@raku-infra-fsn1-03.rakulang.site 'sudo echo tar -C /data/dockervolume/rakubrew.org/releases -xzf ~/rakubrew-2.tgz'

 - Verify that the new version is displayed on <https://rakubrew.org/>.